. . .

 This is not a Superbowl recipe.
 Because I don’t do the Superbowl.
 I won’t even fake it.
-Sure, I’ll use it as an excuse to eat crap.
-Yah, I’ll be eating chips and dip as an entrée.
+Sure, I’ll be eating chips and dip as an entrée.
 But I couldn’t care less about the event itself.
 I won’t be posting some sort of food blogger tribute to it.
-Nope I won’t.
 This is a recipe for your dinner.
 A regular, non-sports-related dinner.
 It doesn’t require mesh football jerseys, collectible mugs, or tribute pennants.
 It doesn’t require you to dig deep.
 It ain’t no Cinderella story.

 Will you be dancing in the end zone when you try this seasoned flour?
 Maybe.
 Could you run with the ball and add some of your own favourite spices?
 Sure.
 Odds are in your favour.

 Will your family be blind-sided when you serve this instead of that huge can of Beefaroni you usually open on a Thursday night?
 Will it put it you on a level playing field with the jerks from the PTA?
-Hells yah, it will!
+Yes.
+Yes, it will.

 And here’s the great thing about this seasoned flour – you can keep it for ages in a mason jar.
 Then when you reach a stalemate planning your weekly meals, you’ll pull it out at the last second.
 You’ll combine that seasoned flour with some blood, sweat and tears bread crumbs and you’ll kick that dinner right through the uprights.
 Heck, you might end up using this seasoning on other stuff too.
 Like pork.
-Or ice cream.
+Or white fish fillets (that’s our favourite version these days).

 Touchdown, baby.